-ETH Professor Martin Vechev is automating computer programming: he is one of the first researchers ever to teach computers how to write their own software.
+ETH Professor Martin Vechev is automating the computer programming process: he is one of the first researchers ever to teach computers how to write their own software.
 This makes him one of the founders of a new field of research that is growing rapidly.

 Computer software written by computers: a fascinating idea.
 And a realistic one at that, says Martin Vechev, Professor of Computer Science.
 He’s one of the founders of a new field of research in which computer scientists are seeking to largely automate the programming process.
 Assistance programs are already helping to facilitate software developers’ work, and it won’t be long before such programs enable normal developers to program to the same standards that today are achieved only by leading programming experts, says Vechev.
 “In ten years’ time, the degree of automation will be advanced enough for computers to be able to write short programs autonomously,” he predicts.

 This is made possible thanks to the concept of machine learning and the huge public software databases already in existence today.
 “The way we see it, programming doesn’t have to involve reinventing the wheel each time.
 Rather, it’s about learning from good examples and tapping into the large pool of these existing examples,” Vechev explains.

 Public databases offer access to millions of computer programs containing several billion lines of program code, a colossal collection Vechev refers to as “big code”.
 Such inconceivably large volumes of data can be overwhelming for software developers, but with the help of computers, this data can be analysed and processed to make it fit for practical use.